bathiya-94/employeeDEmo/README.md

 # Simple CRUD API

-This  is a simple CRUD API built with Java SpringBoot (v2.1.2.RELEASE)
+This  is a simple CRUD API built with Java SpringBoot (v2.1.2.RELEASE) and PostgresSQL

 # Development Server